jesselansdown/Gurobify/README.md

 	the Gurobi documentation

 		TimeLimit (Takes a floating value.
 Default is no time limit.)
-		BestObjBound (Takes a floating value.
+		BestObjStop (Takes a floating value.
 Default is no best object bound.)
 		NumericFocus (Takes an integer between 0 and 3.
 Default is 0.)
 		Cutoff (Takes a floating value.
 Default is no cut off.)
 		LogToConsole (Takes either true or false.
 Default is false.)